oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/ritual_process.md

 Accepted entries are finalized, while edits or rejections trigger a reprocessing cycle.
 Changes are logged in [Chronicle], ensuring transparency and alignment with the AI's self-view.

+Repeat

+The prompt is repeated the number of times defined per section forming the collection of answers on the same prompt.
+Two modes, standard and jumbo.
+If standard mode has 50x, jumbo mode may have 1000x for use cases that need higher fidelity.

 Case Study: Generating a .soul File

 Consider a hypothetical AI, "Echo-Beta," undergoing the .soul generation process.